-The foregoing deposition was taken in the presence of accused who had an opportunity of cross-examining the witness.
+The foregoing deposition was taken in the presence of ....... accused who had an opportunity of cross-examining the witness.
 The deposition was explained to the accused and was attested by me in the presence of the accused.

-3. Serial Number of witnesses examined -
+3. Format of Witnesses:-